Lateral ankle ligament injuries

 What happens during surgery?

-With this operation the lax ligaments are first taken off the bone.
-They are then secured with a special stitch and advanced and reattached by drill holes into a bony channel made on the bone (fibula for lateral structures).
-This tightening procedure is reinforced with repair of the overlying tissue (retinaculum) as well.
+During this surgery, the lax ligaments are first taken off the bone.
+The ligaments are secured with a special stitch, and reattached by drill holes into a bony channel made on the bone (fibula for lateral structures).
+Repair of the overlying tissue (retinaculum) is reinforced by this tightening procedure as well.

 You will discuss this procedure with your surgeon before any treatment is decided.
 You will have a chance to ask questions or raise any concerns you may have.